ShunChengWu/SCFusion/README.md

 [nassir]:http://campar.in.tum.de/Main/NassirNavabCv
 [fede]:http://campar.in.tum.de/Main/FedericoTombari

-The implementation of the main library is implemented on [InfiniTAM](https://github.com/victorprad/InfiniTAM) for open source purpose.
+This is an implementation of our [SCFusion](https://arxiv.org/abs/2010.13662) on [InfiniTAM](https://github.com/victorprad/InfiniTAM) for open source purpose.

 ## Dependencies